sqlparser/sqlflow_public/grabit/readme.md

 Pull the repository address of the SQL script from GitHub or BitBucket.

+`
+note: If sshkey authentication is used, you must enter the SSH address.
+`

 #### username

 Pull the user name to which the SQL script is connected from GitHub or BitBucket.

 #### password

-Pull the password to which the SQL script is connected from GitHub or BitBucket.
+Pull the personal token to which the SQL script is connected from GitHub or BitBucket.

 #### sshKeyPath